Linda Evans (bowls)

-Linda Evans is a Welsh international lawn and indoor bowler.
+Linda Evans is a former international lawn and indoor bowler from Wales who competed at the Commonwealth Games.

-Bowls career
+Biography

-Linda was part of the fours team that won the gold medal at the 1986 Commonwealth Games in Edinburgh and also won a bronze medal in the fours at the 2004 World Outdoor Bowls Championship in Leamington Spa.
+Evans was part of the fours team that won the gold medal at the 1986 Commonwealth Games in Edinburgh and also won a bronze medal in the fours at the 2004 World Outdoor Bowls Championship in Leamington Spa.

+Evans represented the Welsh team at the 1990 Commonwealth Games in Auckland, New Zealand, where she competed in the fours event, with Ann Dainton, Rita Jones and Stella Oliver.

 In 1993, she won the fours silver medal at the inaugural Atlantic Bowls Championships.

 She was selected as one of the Welsh coaches at the 2010 Commonwealth Games and is a representative of the Welsh Bowls Federation.